vespa config

 instance

 Specifies the instance of the application to manage.
-When specified, this takes precedence over the instance specified as part of application.
+When specified, this takes precedence over the instance specified as part of the 'application' option.
 This has no default value and is only relevant for the "cloud" and "hosted" targets.
 Example: instance2

 quiet